manjinder22fzk/Garbage-Category-Segregation-Using-Yolo/README.md

 We presented our solution at the Langara Research Symposium 2023 and won the first prize.
 Our model was finally selected by the college authorities to submit to BC government.

+Note : I have not uploaded the best weights and dataset on github due to their heavy size.
+If you want the best trained models along with dataset check it out here - https://drive.google.com/drive/folders/17vJ72aru4Ba82HT6eHapGAR6LiOIOA5o